The EDGE Language: Extended General Einsums for Graph Algorithms: Syntax

 \subsection{Extended Einsum}

-A fully-specified extended Einsum is composed of a cascade of Einsums. \edge{} extends the concept of cascades, first introduced by Nayak et al.~\cite{Nayak:2023:TDF}, to allow a \textbf{cascade of cascades} (\textbf{design goal~\ref{goal:powerful}}).
-This is particularly useful for graph algorithms that contain modular computations that feed into a larger computation, such as in Louvain's method~\cite{Blondel:2008:FUC}, or in simple concurrent connected components~\cite{Liu:2022:SCC} (see Equation~\eqref{eqn:concurrentcc}).
+A fully specified extended Einsum is a cascade of Einsum expressions. \edge{} also supports nested cascades, extending the cascade model we introduced in Nayak et al.~\cite{Nayak:2023:TDF}.
+This is useful for expressing modular computations that feed into a larger computation, such as in Louvain's method~\cite{Blondel:2008:FUC} and simple concurrent connected components~\cite{Liu:2022:SCC}.